guico-mo/guico-mo/README.md

 ## 🚀 Skilled with
 1. **Frontend Development:**
-   - HTML, CSS, JavaScript
+   - HTML, CSS & JavaScript
 2. **Backend Development:**
    - Java
 3. **Databases:**
-   - MySQL
-   - PostgreSQL
+   - MySQL, PostgreSQL
 4. **Other Tools and Technologies:**
    - Docker
    - Git
-   - Linux
-   - Windows

 ## 📫 Let's Connect!
 Feel free to explore my repositories and don't hesitate to reach out for collaboration or just a friendly chat!
 Thanks for stopping by! 🚀

 ---